 7. Don’t overtreat

-Having skin issues is so frustrating and of course, you give your best to improve your skin.
+Having skin issues is so frustrating and of course, we all try to give our best to improve our skin.
 That’s great, unless you overtreat.
-This is a mistake that we’ve all done- trying to have the best skin care possible only to have a side effect and worsen the skin.
-The disappearance of acne doesn’t get faster the more gels and lotions you apply, and the skin won’t get cleaner the more you wash it.
+This is a mistake that we’ve all done- trying to have the best skin care possible only to have a side effect and make everything worse.
+The disappearance of acne doesn’t get faster the more gels and lotions you apply, and your skin won’t get cleaner the more you wash it.
 The overuse of skin care products can damage your skin, so to avoid this, you have to follow the instructions written on each product you use.

 *Another tip to remember: stick to your products.
 Changing the product after 1-2 uses can be bad for your skin, and your budget.
 Depending on the product, it takes from 1 to 12 weeks for it to work.
 The moisturizers take the least time, from 24 hours to 3 weeks, serums and eye creams reach the full results after 6 to 8 weeks, while acne treatments have the longest range starting from 24 hours and can take up to 12 weeks.

 Don’t forget to drink more water!
 Water, as simple as it is, comes along with health and beauty benefits.
 Dehydration will make your skin look unhealthy and worsen your complexion.
 Drinking lots of water hydrates your skin inside out, making it clear and glowing.
 It’s also taking up a big part in the fight against cellulite.